This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A record that shows whether the freight is packaged using pallets, slipsheets, or floor shipments.
 See also load plan.

 A mechanism that allows an application program to manipulate a large object (LOB) value in the database system.
 An LOB locator is a simple token value that represents a single LOB value.
-An application program retrieves an LOB locator into a host variable and can then apply SQL operations to the associated LOB value using the locator.
+An application program retrieves a LOB locator into a host variable and can then apply SQL operations to the associated LOB value using the locator.

 - For hierarchical storage management products, pertaining to the destination of migrated files that are being moved.
+See also remote.